gaehlerm/SoftwareEngineering/README.md

 Unit tests make sure your code is correct on the small-scale level.
 Thanks to unit tests, you don’t have to check manually anymore if the results of a function or class are correct.
 The unit tests check it automatically.
 But this is only half the reason why they are so important.
 The other half might be a little bit unexpected for you: unit tests force you to write better code.
 When writing unit tests, you realize right away if your code is good or bad.
 If it's hard to write a unit test, your code has some design issues and you should redesign it.

 During the setup phase of the test, you have to create all the objects required.
 If this becomes more tedious than you would expect it to be, your data may be spread in places where it doesn’t belong.
 This is a very strong indication that the design of your code is bad and should be reworked.
 When writing a unit test you are a user of your own code.
 And your code should be easy to use as we have learned in the chapter on interfaces.
-Thus, if your code is hard to use, it is a serious issue.
+Thus, if your code is hard to use, it is bad.

 In good code, all the relevant data is easily accessible and constructing it manually for a test case is fairly simple.
 Preferably you have one big object with fairly static information that you can reuse in all tests and many small dynamic objects that are different in every test.

 If you write a test you have to know the expected outcome of the function call.
 If you struggle for the simplest cases, chances are high your functions are too complex.
 They should be simplified.
 Rewrite the code until you can explain to your colleagues what the code actually does.
 Until you can write a unit test.
-Otherwise you’ll run into huge problems down the bumpy road.
+Otherwise you’ll run into huge problems down a bumpy road.

 You will be running the unit tests all the time.
 After every function you defined, after every successful compilation and after every coffee you drink.
 It gives you a constant feedback whether everything is fine or if you just broke something.
 This is invaluable.
 The only price you pay is the execution time of the unit tests.
 Keep them small and fast.
 A single unit test may not take more than a few milliseconds.
 You’ll be running hundreds if not thousands of tests all the time, so execution time is crucial.

 Finally, I would like to emphasize once again the importance of this chapter.
 Learn how to write proper unit tests.
 Read this chapter again or, even better, search for more elaborated examples.
 There are thousands out there.
 And most importantly, once again, write tests yourself and discuss the design questions with your colleagues.
 This is how you’ll really make progress.

-## Integration and Acceptance tests
+## Component and Acceptance tests

-At first, it sounds great to write integration, or even Acceptance tests.
+At first, it sounds great to write component, or even Acceptance tests.
 With comparably short tests you cover a fair amount of the code base.
 But this comes at a price.

 There is much more code covered by a single component test than by many unit tests.
 This has its advantages, but also some drawbacks at the same time.
 It makes component tests much slower and less precise when it comes down to locating an error.
-Fixing bugs found by integration or acceptance tests is much harder than fixing bugs found by unit tests.
+Fixing bugs found by component or acceptance tests is much harder than fixing bugs found by unit tests.
 At the same time, component tests are also more brittle than unit tests.
 The interfaces are much bigger and there is much more code underneath that can change.
-And ultimately these tests are expensive to run.
-They are huge and slow.
+And ultimately, these tests are expensive to run.
+They are huge and they are slow.

-Despite these drawbacks, integration and acceptance tests have their own right of existance.
+Despite these drawbacks, component and acceptance tests have their own right of existance.
 They help improving your code as well as they force you to write proper interfaces.
 It is important to write these tests starting from the beginning of a project to ensure that your components and the API are easy to use and to locate potential bugs early.
 Acceptance tests for example are important to prove that the user stories are really working.
 To prove that the software really works.
 Or to write a test case if a bug was found.

 ## Testing existing code

 When working with code, you'll end up writing tests for existing code.
 I know, in theory this shouldn't happen, yet reality and theory do not always agree.
 Writing tests for existing code is much harder than writing tests along with new code.
 It is very hard to figure out the weaknesses and the logic behind existing code.
 Usually, there are corner cases that are really hard to find if you don't know about them.
 Additionally it might be hard to set up all the tests as there are no interfaces and objects are hard to create.
 Writing tests for existing code can be really difficult.

 Many people misunderstand the idea behind testing existing code.
 It is not so much about finding bugs in the existing code.
 At least if you are not part of the Quality Assurance (QA) team.
 Rather it’s about writing an automated documentation of what the code does at the moment.
 And yes, you read correctly: What it does at the moment.
-Even if you find some bugs you should not fix them right away as users might rely on this buggy behavior [see chapter API].
-As Hyrums law states, "With a sufficient number of users of an API, it does not matter what you promise in the contract: all observable behavior of your system will be depended on by somebody."
+Even if you find some bugs you should not fix them right away as users might rely on this buggy behavior [chapter API].
+As Hyrums law [software engineering at google] states: "With a sufficient number of users of an API, it does not matter what you promise in the contract: all observable behavior of your system will be depended on by somebody."
 Or to put it a bluntly: If you have enough users, some will certainly rely on buggy behavior of your API.
 Users are smart and they probably found a way to deal with your buggy code.
 Fixing the bugs might destroy the user code.

 As you write tests, always make sure they fail when you expect them to.
 It already happened to me several times that some tests were unexpectedly passing without writing any code.
 Such checks prevented me from hours of frustrating bug fixing.
 The source was some build problems where I tested the wrong binary, but sometimes also because I simply didn’t understand the logic behind the existing code and I didn’t realize the feature was already implemented.

 In the previous chapters I recommended not to test private methods as it breaks the encapsulation.
 Instead you were supposed to refactor the class and extract the private function into a new class on its own.
 With existing code you have to be a little bit more pragmatic.
 You can’t just take any code and refactor it as you like.
 This will certainly introduce bugs.
 Making these private methods public is indeed the only way how you can test the class.
-Once the class is refactored, clean it up and make all methods private again that should be.
+Once the class is refactored, clean it up and make all methods private again as it should be.

 Apparently this way of dealing with private methods is a hack that shouldn’t be applied unless necessary.
 And it also makes apparent how important it is to write tests right away and to keep constantly refactoring before the problem goes out of control.

 //more about testing existing code in Refactoring?
-See Michael Feathers book.
+See Michael Feathers book, WELC.

 ## Asserts

-There were times when people thought writing assert commands in to the production code was a good idea.
-There are even famous books favoring this approach.
+There were times when people thought using assert commands in to the production code was a good idea.
+There are also books favoring this approach [citation?].
 This is so terribly wrong!

 The most obvious reason is that using asserts inside production code is a violation of the SRP.
 You are writing tests inside production code.
 I guess today everyone agrees that tests and production code should be in different files, possibly even in completely different folders.

 Secondly your production code is not made to run automated test cases.
 Asserts are only executed if you run the software you create.
 It will highlight you any violations of the assertions along the way, but this is not something that can be automated.
 It can be used at most like something of an emergency sign.
 You should rather focus on writing better tests than using asserts in production code.

+Asserts are used for debugging purposes.
+But as I already said before, it is a bad sign if you have to use a debugger.
+This means that you don't know what your code is doing.
+So you should rather focus on writing better tests than using asserts in production code.

 ## Test Driven Development

 So far, we wrote tests to check if our code works correctly.
-We wrote them once we were done with the code.
+We wrote the tests once we were done with the code.
 But there is nothing wrong with writing the tests upfront.
 It is called Test Driven Development (TDD).
 In fact, I recommend using TDD in general.
 It forces you to think more about what you want to do.
 You have to figure out how the test should look like beforehand.
 Once the test is written you need to think about how to implement the feature.
 The importance of the test cannot be understated.
 It helps you understand what you really have to do.
 The test forces you to structure your code accordingly, which is a really good thing.
 You have to define the interface of a class before writing its implementation.
 TDD forces you to decouple the code as your tests force you to.

 In software development it may happen frequently that you have some model in mind that is supposed to solve your problem.
 But it turns out to be too complex and somehow you don’t manage to get it working.
 This might be a case of YAGNI (You Aren’t Gonna Need It). [https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it] Chances are you’ll never need this complex structure.
 Instead you can write test cases for what you really need and make sure these test cases all pass.
 Everything else you can take care of later on, once you know it’s really needed.
 On a code level, YAGNI can be prevented by writing the tests first.
 If you don't need a piece of code to make the tests pass, just don't write it.
 Even if you really think that it would be important, beautiful and possibly even fun to write this piece of code.
-It's not needed now then chances are it will never be needed.
+It's not needed now and chances are it will never be needed at all.

 Maybe you do not fully understand yet how TDD is really going to work.
 Don’t worry.
 You should maybe first get some experience with normal tests.
 At least if you don’t immediately see how a test should look like.
 Or if you don’t know how the final interface of the code will look like.
 Yes, there are several things about TDD that seem a little odd and it takes time getting used to it.
 But it is worth the effort.
 Keep trying it once in a while and start using TDD more and more often.